 A native Rhode Islander, Jon has been a staff member in SEAS since 2009.
 In SEAS, he conducts faculty training and assists students and employees with accommodations, alternate format materials and assistive technology.
 Jon received a Ph.D. in Behavioral Science from the University of Rhode Island in 2008.
 Previously, Jon was the coordinator for the Changing the Culture grant at the University of Rhode Island, coordinating disability training for faculty.
 Jon is a certified trainer in Kingian Nonviolence and enjoys helping students, faculty and staff to increase accessibility at Brown University.

 Originally from Columbia, MD, Sean joined SEAS in 2017.
-Within the office, Sean's responsibilities include meeting with new students, academic accommodations, and serving on the university's concussion team.
+Within the office, some of Sean's responsibilities include working with first year students, managing SEAS programming and training initiatives, and overseeing office communication.
 Prior to Brown, he earned a BA, MA, and JD from Boston College.
 In his last year of law school, Sean worked at the U.S. Dept of Education Office for Civil Rights, focusing on cases involving disability rights regulation, race admissions standards in higher ed, and Title IX.
 While at BC Sean also served as a graduate assistant in the Thea Bowman AHANA & Intercultural Center, where he coordinated a weekend retreat on racial identity development.
 Sean proudly identifies as biracial, and loves basketball and anything nerd-related!